Potentially lower your monthly payments by as much as 50%.

 How much could I save with Consolidated Credit?

-What are the benefits of Consolidated Credit debt relief?
+What are the benefits and drawbacks of Consolidated Credit debt relief?

 - Available in all 50 states and territories.
-Many debt relief companies can only legally operate in a handful of states.
-Consolidated Credit works everywhere in the US.
+Unlike other debt relief companies, Consolidated Credit works everywhere in the US.

 - No minimum debt.
-Many debt relief companies only work with clients that are at least $7,500 in debt.
-Consolidated Credit works with all debt relief types.
+Many debt relief companies only work with clients that are at least $7,500 in debt — not Consolidated Credit.

 - Lots of free educational resources.
 Offers free webinars, local workshops, educational videos, calculators for nearly every scenario, interactive courses and more.